The Ultimate Guide to Aggravated DWI Charges in Missouri

 In Missouri, a driver with a blood alcohol content equal to or greater than the legal limit of .08% may be convicted of a DWI with no other evidence required.
 The chemical test is often sufficient evidence.

-This is what is referred to as per se BAC limit under DWI laws.
-The state of Missouri has also set laws that impose enhanced penalties for aggravated DWI which includes having a BAC of 0.15% or higher.
+This is referred to as per se BAC limit under DWI laws.
+Missouri has also set laws that impose enhanced penalties for aggravated DWI, including having a BAC of 0.15% or higher.

 In addition, anyone under the age of 21 is subject to a blood alcohol content (BAC) level of not more than 0.02%.
 Driving above this limit will usually result in harsh penalties for the driver.

 Drivers may encounter a DWI checkpoint, also known as a sobriety checkpoint.
 Law enforcement officers will stop vehicles randomly at these checkpoints and check for signs of alcohol consumption or drug use.

 They will perform field sobriety tests to determine if the driver has been drinking or using drugs.
 The tests consist of physical activities like walking on the line, standing on one leg, and counting backward.
 If the driver fails any of these tests, they may be subject to further investigation.

 It is important to note that a DWI checkpoint does not necessarily mean that you will be charged with aggravated DWI—it simply means that the police are monitoring and looking for signs of drunken driving or drug use.

 An aggravated DWI in Missouri involves being found guilty of DWI in addition to aggravating circumstances such as having blood alcohol levels above the legal limit, having a child in the car, or having a prior conviction for DWI.

 Given the severity of the penalties, it is critical to always work with a DWI attorney with the skill and experience to get you favorable outcomes.